ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 Before you begin:
 * Review the following considerations and limitations.
-  * You can create host names for public version 1.0 and 2.0 NLBs.
+  * You can create host names for public version 1.0 and 2.0 NLBs in classic clusters only, but not for NLBs in VPC on Classic clusters
+  .
   * You currently cannot create host names for private NLBs.
   * You can register up to 128 host names.
 This limit can be lifted on request by opening a [support case](/docs/get-support?topic=get-support-getting-customer-support).
 * [Create an NLB for your app in a single-zone cluster](/docs/containers?topic=containers-loadbalancer#lb_config) or [create NLBs in each zone of a multizone cluster](/docs/containers?topic=containers-loadbalancer#multi_zone_config).